vrezendedev/vrezendedev/README.md

 </div>

 <p align="left">I’m interested in Software Development and Game Development...
 I’m currently learning a bunch of stuff related to Game Development (programming, drawing, music production, story writing... the list is enormous) and pretending to learn even more as I think that we always need to improve our capacities and never stop studying.
-Currently learning: Go, Rust and Lua.</p>
+Currently learning: Go, OCaml and Lua.</p>

 <div align="center">